Reincarnation Case of Ludwig Leichhardt | Darrell Lewis: Australian Explorers Across Two Lifetimes

 The exploration of Australia has a long and noble history of explorers scouting its vast reaches.
 I read the intriguing story of one such nineteenth century “Age of Discovery” explorer, Dr. Ludwig Leichhardt, covered in the August 17 2013 edition of Australian Weekend Magazine.
 This article suggests not one man’s life story of exploration–but two, seemingly in parallel.

 There was Leichhardt’s (b.
 1813 – d.1848?) exploration of “Down Under” in the middle of the 1800s.
-Then there was the equally captivating modern journeys of his biographer 160 years later, cultural historian and de factor folk archaeologist, Dr. Darrell Lewis (b.
+Then there was the equally captivating modern journeys of his biographer 160 years later, cultural historian and de facto folk archaeologist, Dr. Darrell Lewis (b.
 1949).

 Whilst the content of the two men’s stories were striking in and of itself, even more striking was the scientific curiosity, love of the natural world, travel lust and drive that both men demonstrated.
 A comparison of the facial architecture between Dr. Leichhardt (via sketches and daguerreotypes) and Dr. Lewis (photographs, video recordings) are amazingly similar.